WARNING

 DISCLAIMER

-Christian Contemplation and Pagan Contemplation
+Christian Contemplation vs. Pagan Contemplation

 Chapter 5 from this book: